aspendigital/october-docker/README.md

 ### docker:up

 The `docker:up` console command is used to set the system build parameters for our base Docker image [aspendigital/octobercms](https://hub.docker.com/r/aspendigital/octobercms/).
-It is run as a part of our [Docker image build process](https://github.com/aspendigital/docker-octobercms/blob/dda4544e6e232d3a43e873b6db54a73c95755b60/Dockerfile.template#L50).

 ---